 Medications for Depression, Anxiety, and Bipolar Disorder

-Antidepressants, anti-anxiety drugs, and mood-stabilizing drugs activate receptors in the brain that either increase appetite or decrease the number of calories burned.
-In fact, they work in the exact opposite manner as anti-obesity medications such as Qsymia and Saxenda, which dampen receptors linked with appetite.
+Antidepressants, anti-anxiety drugs, and mood-stabilizing drugs act in the brain either by increasing appetite or decreasing the number of calories burned.
+On the other hand, anti-obesity medications such as Qsymia and Saxenda, decrease appetite.
 Popular mental health meds that can have this effect include:

 Selective serotonin reuptake inhibitors (SSRIs) like Prozac, Zoloft, Paxil, and Celexa

 Anti-depressants such as Amitriptyline, Nortriptyline, Imipramine, and Trazodone

 Monoamine oxidase inhibitors (MAOIs) like Lithium and various benzodiazepines

 Antipsychotics such as Clozapine, Risperidone, Quetiapine, and Haloperidol

 Diabetics are unable to properly utilize glucose, or sugar, our main source of energy.
 Glucose levels are regulated by a hormone called insulin.

 In people with Type 2 diabetes, the body is resistant to insulin thanks in part to a diet consistently high in starches (bread, bagels, cereals, juice, pasta, sweets), leading to chronically elevated blood sugar levels.